-Copenhagen is the capital of Denmark and is an excellent place to visit if you’re a history fan and want to see what Europe looked like centuries ago.
+Copenhagen is Denmark’s capital and an excellent place to visit if you’re a history fan and want to see what Europe looked like centuries ago.
 Not only does Copenhagen offer a huge dose of shopping opportunities and trendy cafes, but it also delivers on appearance with its beautiful parks, palaces, and cobblestone streets.

-It’s possible to enjoy all the sights and sounds of Copenhagen from the seat of a bicycle since the city is one of the most bicycle-friendly in all of Europe.
+It’s possible to enjoy all the sights and sounds of Copenhagen from the seat of a bicycle since the city is one of the most bicycle-friendly in Europe.

 Copenhagen was founded in the 13th century and experienced early growth through fishing and trade.
 The town was occasionally attacked by Germans from the south but was expanded and fortified by a Danish king in the late 16th century.

 After centuries of attacks from other nations and natural disasters like fires, things quieted down significantly as the city expanded and grew over the past 200 years.

 Technically, you can probably see much of Copenhagen in just a single day, but you may find it better to set aside at least two days to explore the city.
 If you’re interested in taking a deep dive into the history and culture of Denmark, you should allocate three days of your European journey to Copenhagen.